kickstartcoding/debug_trainer_app/README.md

 ## How do I use it?

 Download the latest release on [the latest release page](https://github.com/kickstartcoding/debug_trainer_app/releases/latest) and start it up!
-Grab the `.dmg` file if you’re a Mac user, the `.deb` file if you’re on Linux, and the `.msi` file if you’re on Windows.
+Grab the `.dmg` file if you’re a Mac user, the `.AppImage` file if you’re on Linux, and the `.msi` file if you’re on Windows.

 ## Stack